So, WHY perform?

 Inspire Your Creativity

-Get inspired by talented aerialists who will be taking the stage alongside you.
-Exchange techniques, ideas, and build connections within the aerial arts community.
-Showcase your achievements and skills.
+Be inspired by talented aerialists taking the stage alongside you.
+Exchange techniques, share ideas, and build meaningful connections within the aerial arts community.
+Celebrate your progress and showcase the skills you’ve worked so hard to achieve.

 Test Your Resilience

-Challenge your physical and mental strength as you perfect your routines and overcome obstacles.
-The competition will push you to new
+Challenge your physical and mental strength as you refine your routines and overcome new obstacles.
+This competition will push you to new heights, empowering you to grow not only as an aerial artist, but as a confident and resilient performer.

 Motivate Your Movement